difference between chordates and non chordates

 Chordates are further sub-categorized into three groups: vertebrates, tunicates, and lancelets.
 Vertebrates are chordates that have a well-developed backbone or spinal column.
 Fish, amphibians, reptiles, birds and mammals are all vertebrates.
 Meanwhile, tunicates and lancelets are invertebrates that lack a backbone or spinal column.

-See also difference between spasticity and rigidity
+See also difference between a sheep and a goat

 What Are Non-Chordates?